MiniXC/typst-projects/thesis/chapters/02_factors.typ

 ==== Ambient

 Lastly, ambient acoustics or environmental effects are properties of a signal $S$ shaped by its recording conditions more generally.
 They can include the microphone being used for recording and its distance to the speaker, the acoustics of the space of recording (e.g. leading to reverberation) and background noise.
 These effects are sometimes overlooked in speech research, as a recent work on dysarthria detection has shown @schu_silence_2023: Higher performance was achieved when using non-speech segments than when using speech segments from $S$, indicating most previous methods had relied on ambient acoustics rather than speech characteristics for this task.
 This overfitting likely occurred because ambient features (e.g., room noise or microphone artifacts) provided unintended shortcuts for classification, masking the true speech-related signals of dysarthria.
 These can be quantified using reductive transformations to produce numerical conditioning signals such as $"SRMR"$ for reverberation @kinoshita_reverb_2013, $"PESQ"$ for quality estimates over telephone networks @rix_pesq_2001, or $"SNR"$ for signal-to-noise ratio @kim_wada_2008.

+// masked prosody model needs to be shifted out of the background, also clearly indicate parts which were not done by me

 === Masked prosody model